hanmsywll/Smart-Healthcare-System/postman.md

 - View doctor availability (all doctors)
 - Search appointments (by date, doctor name, or combined)
 - Complete appointments (update status to "selesai")
+ - Reassign appointment to another doctor with the same shift
 - View current user profile

 ❌ **Cannot Do:**